 - Complete Laptop Buying Guide – Specifications of a Good Laptop

 - What is the difference between CPU and GPU?

-- The Basic Functioning of Operating System – explained
+- The Basic Functioning of the Operating System – Explained

-- What Is The Difference Between A VPN And A Proxy and how they work?
+- What Is The Difference Between A VPN And A Proxy and how Do they Work?